privateerproj/privateer/.github/governance.md

 | Core Maintainer | Org-wide oversight, spec authority, binding governance votes | Approver with cross-project contributions | [MAINTAINERS.md] entry and GitHub `privateer-maintainers` Team |
 | Community Manager | Outreach, moderation, documentation maintenance (lateral role) | Active community engagement | [MAINTAINERS.md] entry |

-For a complete description of all roles, requirements, and promotion processes, see the Contributor Ladder.
-Changes to the Contributor Ladder require approval from at least 66% of active maintainers.
+For a complete description of all roles, requirements, and promotion processes, see the [Contributor Ladder].
+Changes to the [Contributor Ladder] require approval from at least 66% of active maintainers.

 ## Maintainers

 Privateer Maintainers have write access to the project's GitHub repositories.